 I think it’s a great place to live.
 Besides having my husband’s family here, the city is very rich in culture.
 You can easily source local, fresh, seasonal food.
 And because my work is online anyway, I can work from anywhere.
 I don’t drive, so the city centre of Montpellier being mostly pedestrianised is a huge plus for me.
 I can pretty much get anywhere I want by foot or bike.

 Winter sun.
 I love the beach in Winter.
 I love walking by Pic Saint Loup (3) in Autumn when the countryside changes colour.

 I’d have to say that the wines from Mas Brunet are a personal favourite.
 We often drive up there as a family and stock up directly from the producer.

 © Gilles Delerue

 Bonobo on Rue Saint Guilhem.
 They really just have the best coffee, and everything on the menu is delicious.
-There’s a really warm atmosphere in there.
+There’s a pleasant warm atmosphere in there.
 The staff are all English-speaking and just lovely people.
 With the two children and buzzing business, I don’t often get to go out at night!
 So I regularly treat myself to a fantastic breakfast there before getting started for the day.

 Perfect day out in Languedoc